 “That was an excellent technique, artistically graceful and well executed.”
 The feline creature expressed.
 “Oh, pardon my manners, my name is Verro, a tabaxi from a jungle island within the Burianos Archipelago but many simply refer to me as Jade Tiger here.”

 Mei bowed at Jade Tiger.
-“Mei Feng of the Crimson Rose clan.”
+“Mei Feng of the Crimson Phoenix clan.”

 Verro and Mei straightened themselves, Mei relaxed a bit more than previously though she still looked over at Beren with contempt.
 Beren had his arms wrapped over his head, still with a cheerful smile, like a child after a round of games.